Shingles is an infection caused by the varicella-zoster virus. This is the same virus that causes chickenpox.

 The painful blisters that appear with this rash often emerge on one side of your torso, neck, or face.
 Burning and stinging are common symptoms of a shingles rash, which can take several weeks to clear up.

-It’s possible to decrease the chances of getting shingles — or lowering the severity of symptoms if you do — by getting a two-dose shingles vaccine.
+It’s possible to reduce the risk of getting shingles — or lessen the severity of symptoms if you do — by getting a two-dose shingles vaccine.

 Who can give the vaccine?

-There is not much you need to do to prepare to get a shingles vaccine.
+There is not much you need to do to prepare for a shingles vaccine.
 You don’t even necessarily need an appointment.

-A doctor can schedule a time to give you the vaccine, but licensed pharmacists are also allowed to administer it.
+A doctor can schedule a time to give you the vaccine, but licensed pharmacists can also administer it.
 Some pharmacies offer shingles vaccines on a walk-in basis.
-Check with your healthcare professional or pharmacy to be sure.
+Check with your healthcare professional or local pharmacy to be sure.

 When you arrive

-When you arrive for vaccination, you will provide some basic information about yourself.
-You will also be asked for your health insurance information or for payment.
+When you arrive for vaccination, you’ll provide some basic information about yourself.
+You’ll also be asked for your health insurance information, if you have it, or for payment.

 Medicare, Medicaid, and private insurance plans will usually cover all or part of the shingles vaccine.
 Vaccine assistance programs offered by pharmaceutical companies could also offset any costs you might have.